datateknik-lth/utbyte-dsek/README.md

 `npm install`

-Now run the backend:
+Now run the backend: `nodemon backend/server`.
+To repopulate the database with unis, specify `-- populate`.
-`nodemon backend/server`
+Shut down the server immediately when the population finished and restart without the flag.

 And then run the frontend:
 `npm start`